 The Director of Residential Life coordinates and implements the Residential Life Housing Program.
 The Director of Residential Life supervises all the RAs, students, and activities in the Residence Halls.
-The Director of Residential Life lives in an apartment in housing, and is responsible for all enforcement and adjudication of all services alongside the Dean of Students.
+The Director of Residential Life lives in an apartment in housing, and is responsible for enforcement and adjudication of policies and services, alongside the both the Director and Associate V-P for Student Development.